 Exposure to community violence and social workers

 Social workers have an important role to play in supporting people who have been exposed to CV.
-However, social workers remain an understudied group with respect to this topic.
-All research on social workers and violence to date has focused on clients’ violence towards social workers and has documented that social workers are suffering from anxiety, stress, and post-traumatic stress symptoms as outcomes (Koritsas et al., 2010; Jayaratne et al., 2004; Stanly & Goddard, 2002).
-A qualitative study conducted on social workers in Israel who were exposed to aggressive behaviors by clients identified both short- and long-term consequences on the emotional, cognitive, and behavioral beyond the individual and affect the organizational aspects (Enosh et al., 2013).
+However, social workers remain an understudied group concerning this topic.
+All research on social workers and violence to date has focused on clients’ violence towards social workers and has documented that social workers suffer from anxiety, stress, and post-traumatic stress symptoms as outcomes (Koritsas et al., 2010; Jayaratne et al., 2004; Stanly & Goddard, 2002).
+A qualitative study conducted on social workers in Israel who were exposed to aggressive behaviors by clients identified both short- and long-term emotional, cognitive, and behavioral consequences, that go beyond the individual and affect the organizational aspects [of what? missing word?]
+(Enosh et al., 2013).

 Secondary traumatization

 Recently there has been increasing recognition among therapists and social workers of the effects of dealing with trauma victims (e.g., victims of domestic violence) on social workers, and some studies have investigated secondary traumatization (Ben-Forat, 2015; Dagan et al., 2015), or secondary traumatic stress (Beckerman & Wozniak, 2018; Bell, 2003).
 Secondary trauma is defined as behaviors and emotions that result from knowing or hearing about a traumatizing event.
-Therapists who work with survivors of trauma may experience feelings similar to those felt by the survivors (Ben-Porat and Itzhaky, 2011), including symptoms similar to post-traumatic stress symptomologies (e.g. feelings of fear, sadness, guilt and anger (McLaughlin et al., 2013), such as feelings of fear, sadness, guilt and anger (McLaughlin et al., 2013), intrusive thoughts and avoidance, and overwhelming feelings that impact their ability to treat their clients.
-One study conducted among clinical social workers who provided mental health services to youth expose chronic CV documented they were in high risk to develop burnout and vicarious traumatization (Gottlieb, 2002).
+Therapists who work with survivors of trauma may experience feelings similar to those felt by the survivors (Ben-Porat and Itzhaky, 2011), including symptoms similar to post-traumatic stress symptomologies, intrusive thoughts and avoidance, and overwhelming feelings that impact their ability to treat their clients, such as feelings of fear, sadness, guilt, and anger (McLaughlin et al., 2013).
+One study conducted on clinical social workers who provided mental health services to youth exposed to chronic CV documented they were at high risk of developing burnout and vicarious traumatization (Gottlieb, 2002).

 Sharing traumatic reality